smaillacheruvu/Telling-Stories-with-Data/ITS_Chart_Redesign.md

 # new test commit 1.39

+## Why Intelligent Transportation Systems (ITS) & Links to the Original Data
 You can access the original report from which I pulled the ITS work safety zone for freeway chart [here](https://rosap.ntl.bts.gov/view/dot/60122).
 The chart of interest is on page 21 (PDF page 31) of the report.
 I have also included a screenshot of the original chart for quick reference below.
 You can reference the source data via the links at the bottom of this page.

 First, I selected a data visualization.
 As detailed above, I choose the chart on ITS safety in work zones because I had familiarity with the data and subject area.
 I also wanted to try to figure out a way to convey technical information to two audiences: 1) a technical  audience of practitioners familiar with ITS and its jargon, and 2) a non-technical “lay” audience comprised of people unfamiliar with ITS.